 Have a lump sum you're thinking of investing?
 Our Investment Bond could be the perfect option to watch your savings grow.
 Our Investment Bond is a single premium investment that has no fixed term, but is designed to be held for a minimum of five years.

-A surrender penalty will apply if cashed in within the first five years
+Please be aware that a surrender penalty will apply if cashed in within the first five years.

-Yes, the bond can be held in joint names.
+This bond can be opened in joint names.

 As a mutual friendly society we have no shareholders to satisfy therefore all our surplus profits are shared with our members.
 We specialise in offering with-profits policies, which offer greater potential returns by investing in a range of different assets – without exposing your capital directly to the stock market.

 Our most commonly asked questions surrounding the Investment Bond can be found below.

 We recommend a minimum investment period of five years, after which you can either withdraw your investment or leave it to earn future bonuses until such time as you need it.
 Should you need to withdraw some of your investment at a future date we can invest your lump sum in up to three separate policies, with a minimum of £1,000 per policy, which will enable you to withdraw part of your investment without having to surrender (cash in) the entire investment.
 If you surrender your bond within five years of commencement then a surrender penalty will apply and you may get back less than you invested.

 No, this bond does not provide any income, but if you require income you might want to consider our Income Bond.

 We invest in a range of different assets with the aim of providing a higher return in the medium to long-term than is achievable with a bank or building society account.
 Sheffield Mutual's with-profits fund is managed to provide a low to medium risk investment, appealing to anyone with a more cautious approach to investment.
 Our investments include property, shares of UK companies, government gilts, corporate bonds, commercial mortgages and cash.